Reasons why we recommend Shimane Prefecture to foreign visitors and a model itinerary guide [Izumo Taisha, Matsue, Iwami Ginzan]

 Lafcadio Hearn's former residence and Japanese experience

-Lafcadio Hearn, famous for his ghost stories, loved his life in Matsue and spread Japanese culture to the world through his many writings.
-His former residence is a significant place for foreigners as well, and a journey following in his footsteps will deepen your understanding of Japanese culture.
+Lafcadio Hearn , the writer known for his "ghost stories," deeply loved his life in Matsue and introduced Japanese culture to the world.
+His former home is a significant place for foreigners as well, and you can get a sense of how he viewed Japan as a different culture.

 Iwami Ginzan: Experience the exchange of civilizations at a World Heritage Site

-Oda City in Shimane Prefecture is home to the Iwami Ginzan Silver Mine, a UNESCO World Heritage Site.
-This mining town flourished in the 16th century, boasting cutting-edge technology of the time and being part of a global trade network.
+Oda City in Shimane Prefecture is home to the Iwami Ginzan Silver Mine Ruins , a UNESCO World Heritage Site.
+This mining town flourished in the 16th century, boasting cutting-edge technology of the time and playing an important role as part of a global trade network.

 The history of a mining town and cross-cultural exchange